Laurence George Bomford: Career

-Bomford worked as a landscape painter before, at 36 years of age, deciding to follow his brother, Rodon Charles Bomford (1845-1915), and become a clergyman.
+Bomford worked as a landscape painter before, at 36 years of age, deciding to follow his brother, Rodon Charles Bomford (10 June 1845 - 25 December 1915), and become a clergyman.
 He entered Cambridge University in October 1883 to study at Emmanuel College, Cambridge.
-In 1886, he gained his Batchelor of Arts with a first class Tripos in Theology and followed this with a Master of Arts degree in 1890.
+In 1886, he gained his Bachelor of Arts with a first class Tripos in Theology and followed this with a Master of Arts degree in 1890.
 He was ordained in 1886 and became a priest in the Diocese of Ely in 1887.
 He was curate of Saint Andrew-the-less in Cambridge from 1886 to 1890, then between 1890 and 1896 was curate of Trowbridge in Wiltshire.
 His last curacy was at Barnet in Hertfordshire from 1895 to 1898.

 When his father died Laurence was appointed Vicar of St. Mark's church in Colney Heath, near St. Albans in Hertfordshire, where he remained for twenty years between 1898 and 1918 until his retirement from the church.